Wildlife Management Area Regulations

 - No person shall remove vegetation, soil, or stones from any WMA except under permit.

 - No person shall use excessive speed in driving a vehicle.

 - No person, unless under permit, shall drive or possess any motor vehicle except on roads or trails maintained for public vehicular traffic.

 - No person shall deface or tamper with any sign, building, or equipment.

-- No person shall build or maintain a fire without written permission from the Director of the DFW or his designee.
+- No person shall build or maintain a fire without written permission from the Director or designee.

-- No person shall camp within any WMA without written permission from the Director or his designee.
+- No person shall camp within any WMA without written permission from the Director or designee.

-- No person shall engage in target practice without written permission from the Director or his designee.
+- No person shall engage in target practice without written permission from the Director or designee.